mebaysan/Superset-Production-Environment/README.md

 # Introduction

 Actually, this is a simple repo that holds some scripts.
 So, why I created this?
 I suffered while trying to run Superset on my local.
 I succeed with `docker-compose-non-dev.yml` but I couldn't install the drivers I want.
 I couldn't run development mode on my local.
 I alwasy took errors.
 Then almost I started to cry, I had been dealing with this for almost 4-5 days until I created these scripts.
-You can access Superset's official Docker image bu using [here](https://hub.docker.com/r/apache/superset).
+You can access Superset's official Docker image by using [here](https://hub.docker.com/r/apache/superset).
 I faced with errors when I try to change its config variables like `SQLALCHEMY_DATABASE_URI`, etc. Yes, I could use with `non-dev` mode but there is another problem occurred that how can I store my metadata to where I want?
 In this template, I can easily override local variables on Superset.
 Hopefully, this will help you.

 # Need Attention Here